FAQs

 The use of fire or pyrotechnics needs to be disclosed to the insurer, so you must have told us about it, and an additional premium may be charged.

-In addition, you would need to comply with the Fire & Pyrotechnics Policy Conditions – click here for more information.
+In addition, you would need to comply with the Fire & Pyrotechnics Policy Conditions – click here to review this, kindly noting if you are unable to comply, cover will not be effective.

 Yes.